-"A Mexican Campaign" an illustrated story by James Lane Allen, the scene of which is laid in the monastery described by him in the August number of The Century; and Mrs. Roseboro's sketch entitled.
-"The Mountaineers about Montes." oentory; and Mrs. Rosecord's sketch entitled, The Mountaineers about Monteagle.
-The poetry of the number is by Bliss Carman, Eugene Ashton, Walt Whitman, John Vance Cheney, William H. Hayne; and in "Brac-a-Brac" by Helen Gray Cone W. J. Henderson, Frank Dempster Sherman, and Annie D. Hanks
+10."
+The stories and sketches of the number are a continuation of Mr. Janvier's oentory; and Mrs. Rosecord's sketch entitled, The Mountaineers about Monteagle.
+The poetry of the number is by Bliss Carman, Eugene Ashton, Walt Whitman, John Vance Cheney, William H. Hayne; and in "Brac-a-Brac" by Helen Gray Cone W. J. Henderson, Frank Dempster Sherman, and Annie D. Hanks man, and Annie D. Hanks.
 The September issue of THE AMERICAN MAGAZINE is a noteworthy one.
 In addition to an interesting and varied collection of choice literary features, are two very forcible articles on questions of the day-one on "The President's Error," by James G. Blaine, and the other by Gover-nor Foraker, on "Tariff and Labor," Mr. Blaine takes Mr. Cleveland severely to to task for many of the assertions made in his message of last December, and Governor Foraker handles his subject in his negal clear tell.
 The Me Governor Foraker handles his subject in his usual clear style.
 The Magazine opens with a finely illustrated article on "The American Navy of To-day," by Lieutenant Wm.
 F. Fullam, U. S. N. The writer shows what progress has recently been made in the direction of giving the United States navy a feature of the article is a description of Captain Zalinski's dynamite cruiser, the "Vesuvius."
 The new cruisers are fully described.
 Another interesting article is entitled "Rambles about Naples," and is illustrated with choice views of famous Italian scenery.
 Charles Burr Todd contributes a charming paper on "Hiawatha's Country," which is rendered the more valuable by illustrations of the famous "Picble by illustrations of the famous "Pictured Rocks," and other features of interest to the renders of Longfellow's beautiful poem.
 William Wilfred Campball furnishes a very fine nogm on "Deed The September installment of Mary Ag-nes Tinckers novel "Two Coronets,' is par-ticularly brilliant.
 Ex-Governor Rod-man M. Price has a paper on "A Moon-light Duel on the San Juan," describing an exciting incident of the war with Mexico.
 The Departments are, as usual, very complete.
 Dr. Hutchinson gives some valuable health advice for September.
 Literature and Book Reviews re ceive special treatment.
 Timely Topics, Home Department, and the American Pulpit are all filled with interesting matter, and the Portfolio is this month devoted to an amusing sketch.